AryanBhati7/AnimeSugeUI-Clone/README.md

 ## Acknowledgments 🙏

-- The design and layout inspiration came from the official AnimeSurge website. 👩‍💻👨‍💻
+- The design and layout inspiration came from the official AnimeSurge website 👩‍💻
-- You can check them out at : https://animesuge.to/
+- You can check them out at : https://animesuge.to/ 🌐
+- Thanks to Vercel for their easy deployment service 🚀